Abundantia

 In ancient Roman religion, Abundantia (/la/), also called Copia, was a divine personification of abundance and prosperity; abundantia means "abundance" in Latin.
 She helped protect savings and investments, and assisted with major purchases.
 She was among the embodiments of virtues in religious propaganda that cast the emperor as the ensurer of "Golden Age" conditions.
 Abundantia thus figures in art, cult, and literature, but has little mythology as such.
 She may have survived in some form in Roman Gaul and medieval France.
-Abundantia carried a cornucopia that was filled with grain and coins, and occasionally left gifts from the horn at houses.
+Abundantia is depicted carrying a cornucopia filled with grain and coins, and was said to occasionally leave gifts from the horn at houses.

 In Rome

 The Augustan poet Ovid gives Abundantia a role in the myth of Acheloüs the river god, one of whose horns was ripped from his forehead by Hercules.
-The horn was taken by the Naiads and transformed into the cornucopia that was granted to Abundantia.
+The horn was taken by the naiads and transformed into the cornucopia that was granted to Abundantia.
 Other aetiological myths provide different explanations of the cornucopia's origin.
 On Neronian coinage, she was associated with Ceres and equated with Annona, who embodied the grain supply.
 Like Annona, Abundantia was a "virtue in action" in such locations as the harbor, where grain entered the city.
 Coinage in Rome depicts her either holding the cornucopia or pouring out the riches contained within the cornucopia.
 Occasionally she is depicted as holding wheat or standing on a ship.
 It is unknown what her appearance on ships represents.
-Abundantia appears on the medals of many emperors.
-Such as Trajan, Antoninus Pius, Caracalla, Elagabalus, Severus Alexander, Gordian, Decius, Gallienus, Tetricus, Probus, Numerian, Carinus, Carus, Diocletian, and Galerius.
+Abundantia appears on the medals of many emperors, such as Trajan, Antoninus Pius, Caracalla, Elagabalus, Severus Alexander, Gordian, Decius, Gallienus, Tetricus, Probus, Numerian, Carinus, Carus, Diocletian, and Galerius.
 She appears alongside one of several inscriptions: Abundantia, Abundantia Perpetua, Augustorum Nostrorum, Augustorum Augg NN, and Augustia Aug.
-Mithraic iconography on a vase from Lezoux, in the Roman province of Gallia Aquitania depicts this deity seating, and holding a cornucopia as a symbol of "the abundance that stems from Mithras' act".
+Mithraic iconography on a vase from Lezoux, in the Roman province of Gallia Aquitania, depicts this deity seated and holding a cornucopia as a symbol of "the abundance that stems from Mithras' act".